Parcifel/test_runner/README.md

 # Test Runner

+> To use the script just copy the .sh file into the same directory as your project, also make sure that all your test cases are in a single folder

 This script runs the test cases in the input folder and store them in a coresponding output folder The program automatically detects the extension of the program and runs it accordingly:
 Running: command program test_file *args > output